Meet the ANEW Team

 Mary Beth Fessler LPCC, LADC

-Chief Clinical Officer
+Chief Operations Officer

 Mary Beth has been working in the field of substance use disorders and mental health since 2008.
 She obtained her Masters Degree from the Hazelden Betty Ford Graduate School of Addiction Studies and is dually licensed as a LADC and LPCC.
 She has had a strong passion for working with women since 2010 when she started working at Wayside House.
 Mary Beth spent 6 years working with mental health residential programs (IRTS) and also has experience in case management services.
 Her areas of interest include secondary trauma, work-life balance, infertility, and leadership development.
 When not working, Mary Beth spends time with her husband, Branden, Daughter, Sloane and yorkies, Indy & Koda.
 She is a huge NFL fan, a MN Vikings season ticket holder, and is in a couple’s bowling league.
 Mary Beth is a new mom and thrilled to again be working with women and families.

-Jess Koep LICSW, LADC
+Jess Koep LICSW, LADC she/her/hers

 Clinical Director